Skip to main content

 Our cluster has automatic health checks on both hardware and software.
 This ensures an appropriate distribution of load across all healthy machines and automatic discovery, isolation, and replacement of faulty components resulting in excellent reliability.

 Our active-active database servers have a standby copy in a second availability zone with automatic handover in the case of catastrophic failure.
-They also have a separate backup mechanism allowing us to go back to any point in time within the last 7 days.
+They also have a separate backup mechanism allowing us to go back to any point in time within the last seven days.

 Each customer instance is stored in its own VPC.